What is Community Preservation?

 Invite us!
 We are always looking to spread the word about what projects have been funded and outline the application process.
 CPA staff try to visit as many potential project sites as possible.
 We can't do this in the weeks just before an application is due, but contact us throughout the year to visit your site.

 A statewide Community Preservation Trust Fund gives cities and towns that passed the act a “state match.”
 Real estate transfer fees from across the state provide money for the Trust Fund.
 When a property changes hands anywhere in Massachusetts, a recording fee is rolled into the closing costs.

 With 175 CPA communities across the Commonwealth, the Trust Fund match in recent years dropped to just 11-percent.
-A priority for Mayor Walsh's legislative agenda this year was to institute a permanent increase in the recording fee to raise the match to almost 30-percent.
+A priority for the Mayor's legislative agenda was to institute a permanent increase in the recording fee to raise the match to almost 30-percent.
 A huge success for Boston, the increased state match will bring Boston about $2 million more dollars every year!